-Launched on May 22, Windows 1903 finally has reached its most bug-free state.
+Windows 1903 finally has reached its most bug-free state.
 It’s is ready for broad deployments now, and you’re eager to install this new version.
-However, Windows feature update to 1903 fails every time you try!
-It’s incredible annoying, but don’t panic.
+However, the Windows feature update to 1903 fails every time you try!
+It’s incredibly annoying, but don’t panic.
 It’s never hard to fix at all…

 How to fix Windows feature update to 1903 failure?